 Koh Rong Samloem (also sometimes spelt Kaoh Rong Sanloem) is an island in Cambodia.
-Confusingly, it sits in the Gulf of Thailand, just off the coast of Cambodian seaside town cum casino haven, Sihanoukville.
+Confusingly, it sits in the Gulf of Thailand, just off the coast of Cambodian seaside town-cum-casino-haven, Sihanoukville.
 This place might be less visited than its sister island Koh Rong but it is no less beautiful!

 Koh Rong Samloem Map & Resources